MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_xpf_context_info.md

-#### XPF_CONTEXT_INFO_32BITCONTEXT

-The buffer contains a WHEA_X86_REGISTER_STATE structure.

-#### XPF_CONTEXT_INFO_32BITDEBUGREGS

-The buffer contains an array of eight 64-bit values that contain the 32-bit debug registers DR0-DR7.
-Each of the 32-bit debug registers are zero-extended to 64-bits.

-#### XPF_CONTEXT_INFO_64BITCONTEXT

-The buffer contains a WHEA_X64_REGISTER_STATE structure.

-#### XPF_CONTEXT_INFO_64BITDEBUGREGS

-The buffer contains an array of eight 64-bit values that contain the 64-bit debug registers DR0-DR7.

-#### XPF_CONTEXT_INFO_FXSAVE

-The buffer contains the floating point registers as saved by the FXSAVE instruction.
-For more information about the FXSAVE instruction, see the  <a href="http://go.microsoft.com/fwlink/p/?linkid=78804">Intel 64 and IA-32 Architectures Software Developer's Manual</a>.

-#### XPF_CONTEXT_INFO_MMREGISTERS
+#### XPF_CONTEXT_INFO_UNCLASSIFIEDDATA

-The buffer contains an array of 64-bit memory mapped registers.
-The number of registers in the array is determined by dividing the size specified in the RegisterDataSize member by eight.
+The buffer contains raw unformatted data.
+The number of bytes of data is specified in the RegisterDataSize member.

 #### XPF_CONTEXT_INFO_MSRREGISTERS